-Also, as expected, the Phillies tendered contracts to all five of their arbitration-eligible players - infielders Maikel Franco, Freddy Galvis and Cesar Hernandez, catcher Cameron Rupp and relief pitcher Luis Garcia.
+More news is expected Friday evening as the deadline for tendering contracts to players that are eligible for salary arbitration arrives at 8 p.m.
+Barring a late trade or development, the club is expected to offer contracts to all five of its arbitration-eligible players - infielders Maikel Franco, Freddy Galvis and Cesar Hernandez, catcher Cameron Rupp and relief pitcher Luis Garcia.

 Much of the focus in the baseball world Friday was on the international game as the ground rules for signing Japanese phenom Shohei Ohtani were made official.
 The Phillies have made their interest in Ohtani known to the pitcher/slugger's representatives and they are ready to pay the $20 million release fee to his Japanese club.

 Ohtani is beholden to international signing-bonus limits, so he will not be the subject of a bidding war.
 The Phillies have constructed a recruiting pitch to the 23-year-old player, trying to sell him on being a centerpiece talent on a growing team.
 But signing Ohtani remains a serious long shot for the rebuilding Phillies.
 The player is seeking a team that is ready to win now in markets where Japanese players have succeeded before.
 He would also like to get some at-bats, probably as a designated hitter, in addition to pitching.
 That points to the American League.
 The Yankees, Mariners, Rangers, Angels, Dodgers and Cubs remain the most likely landing spots for Ohtani.